Today, let’s explore how dreams and creativity work together, though an interview with Kari Hohne.

 Building Self Help Technology and a Database of Ancient Eastern and Western Wisdom

-Lisa: You’re a wonderful example of the innovations that dreams can help you access.
+Lisa: You’re a wonderful example of the innovations that dreams can help you access (and the way dreams and creativity work together).
 Your Dream App has remained in the top 10 at Amazon and iTunes since its launch in 2009 and you’ve had over 100,00 downloads.